anayyadav/Documents/Hiring_Challenge_DevOps_Helmet.md

           1. Start-up probe - This is first to start and tells Kubelet that the application within the container has successfully started.
 The other probes will be disabled until this probe is in a successful state.
           2. Readiness probe  - This informs K8s that the container is ready to accept the requests.
 If this probe is in a failed state no traffic is allocated to the pod and the pod is removed from the corresponding service.
           3. Liveness probe – It confirms whether the container is running.
 If the signal form the probe indicates a non running status, the kubelet picks up this signal and kills the container process.
-        [!NOTE]
+        > [!NOTE]
-        K8s probe do more than help us understand our application health.
-They also supports well-planned, effective autoscaling based on health metrics
+        > K8s probe do more than help us understand our application health.
+They also supports well-planned effective autoscaling based on health metrics

         - Resource constraints
         - Node affinity or Node Selector